floppyzedolfin/argo/README.md

 I've written unit tests over some sections of the code, but I'd need to use `mockgen` to mock the backend.
 This would mean rewriting the whole `handlers` package, but I think it would bring some simplicity - it would, however, be a great opportunity to not spawn a client from `front` to `portdomain` on each endpoint call.

 Further steps would be to have integration tests in the CI, and to use a staged build (see http://github.com/floppyzedolfin/square for an example of how I would have done it).
+And probably, having a real database, rather than something lying in the memory, would be extremely necessary very fast - at least for data consistency.
+I'd use mongo, because I've already used mongo.